* This is the Consumer Version. *

 The venomous puss moth caterpillar (also called the asp) is present in the southern United States.
 It is teardrop shaped and has long silky hair, making it resemble a tuft of cotton or fur.
 When a puss moth caterpillar rubs or is pressed against a person’s skin, its venomous hairs are embedded, usually causing severe burning and a rash.
 Pain usually subsides in about an hour.
 Occasionally, the reaction is more severe, causing swelling, nausea, and difficulty breathing.

-People have gotten relief from puss moth caterpillar stings by putting tape on the site and pulling it off to remove embedded hairs.
-Use of a baking soda slurry or calamine lotion can be soothing, and an ice pack can ease pain.
+Washing the sting with soap and water and using a hair dryer set on low to dry the area may soothe the burning.
+People have also gotten relief from puss moth caterpillar stings by putting tape on the site and pulling it off to remove embedded hairs.
+Applying isopropyl alcohol (rubbing alcohol) to the sting may also help relieve the burning.
+Use of a baking soda slurry or calamine lotion can be soothing, and an ice pack or an ice cube wrapped in plastic and a thin cloth and placed over the sting can ease pain.
 More severe reactions require immediate medical attention.